gleicher/PublicMarkdownNotes/22-07-sensor-notes.md

 - fusing multiple sensors (super-res, better localization)
 - robot "fear" (be conservative - stay away from bad things so they don't have all of a sudden)

+## Existing sensors

+Emphasis: we see common challenges across the class, these "existing examples" give us something to work with now.
+Attractive for robots, but the big payoff is knowing how to work with these sensors

+1. Depth Histograms
+2. Speckle (motion magnitude detection)
+3. Spots (fast position estimation)
+4. **others?**

+Common properties:
+1. ambiguity in some dimension in trade for details in another
+2. **what else?**

 ## Core Questions:
 1. How do we interpret the observations from WEIRD sensors?

     Inherrent ambiguity.
 But, it might be resolved through geometric reasoning or making multiple observations (which we can do because we have a robot).
-Or, we might be able to interpret things in useful ways despite the ambiguity.
+Or, we might be able to interpret things in useful ways despite the ambiguity (see #3) but only if we understand it.

 2. How do we bring together observations from multiple sources?